Malcolm MacArthur affair: Dónal Dunne

-At this point a passing ambulance became involved and escorted MacArthur to the hospital, as the driver mistook him for a doctor because of a windscreen sticker which Gargan had.
-MacArthur later abandoned the car nearby.
-Three days later, having found alternative means to get to Edenderry, MacArthur visited the farmer Dónal Dunne and murdered him with his own shotgun after examining it.
+Three days after the Gargan attack, having hitch-hiked to Edenderry and spent a night sleeping under a bridge, MacArthur visited the farmer Dónal Dunne and murdered him with his own shotgun after examining it.
 MacArthur then stole Dunne's car and drove it to Dublin.
-These two violent murders created a sensation, as unmotivated murder in Ireland, coupled with the youth and respectability of the nurse and farmer, was an unusual set of circumstances.
+These two violent murders created a sensation, as an unmotivated murder in Ireland, coupled with the youth and respectability of the nurse and farmer, was an unusual set of circumstances.
+At first, the Gardaí regarded the two incidents as unrelated, but the fact that in both cases the murderer had escaped in the victim's car created a tenuous link.